Session I (May 30 – June 12)

 Instructors: Elia Moretti, Marika Smrekova, Roman Zotov-Mikshin

-The workshop will include a performance activity that will bring the participants to create performative ecological images as a voice in itself.
 Focus will be given to the dancer’s body in relation to its sonic environment, developing specific movement qualities, body mobility and articulation, grasping types of energy flows and maintaining them through different levels of choreographic complexity.

 In particular we will highlight the relationship between movement and sound exploring different modalities of ‘ecological perception’ by combining that which we already know with that which we still have to acknowledge.
-Focus will be on the performativity of sound, movement as musicality and sound as a devise to relate humans to their environment.
+Focus will be on the performativity of sound, movement as musicality and sound as a device to relate humans to their environment.